instaclustr/terraform-provider-instaclustr/docs/data-sources/kafka_acl.md

 ---

 # Data Source `instaclustr_kafka_acl_list`
-Resources for managing Kafka ACL for a Kafka cluster.
-Kafka ACL list is a read-only data source used to get the list of kafka ACL in a cluster,
+A data source to read the list of the Kafka ACL configured in a Kafka cluster,

 ## Properties